Understanding rTMS: a revolutionary treatment for depression and OCD

 2022

-Repetitive transcranial magnetic stimulation for obsessive-compulsive disorder: a meta-analysis of randomized, sham-controlled trials
+Repetitive transcranial magnetic stimulation for obsessive-compulsive disorder: a meta-analysis of randomised, sham-controlled trials

 The effects of active rTMS remain significantly superior to those of sham 4 weeks after treatment.